What are WordPress Plugins?

 - The ‘See what others are saying’ section: Take the time to also have a look at the plugin’s Forum page.
 Both the positive and negative feedback can give you a picture of whether the plugin is doing a good job.

 We suggest you use a combination of all these methods in determining whether a WordPress plugin functions as marketed.
 Beware, these methods can only be used as an indication to evaluate the usefulness of a plugin and cannot substitute plugin testing.
 It is always a good practice to test a plugin in a WordPress testing environment.
-For a more detailed explanation on how to choose the best WordPress plugin for your website or blog, read our Guide to Choose the Right plugin for WordPress.
+For a more detailed explanation on how to choose the best WordPress plugin for your website or blog, read our Guide to choosing the right plugin for WordPress.

 WPWhiteSecurity.com Webmaster Tip: Remember to always test a plugin on a development or testing copy of your WordPress blog!
 Never test a plugin on the live version of your blog or website since bugs and security issues can disrupt your settings and data.